AdobeDocs/alloy-docs/fundamentals/tracking-events.md

 3. The changes made in the `onBeforeEventSend` callback.

 If the `onBeforeEventSend` callback throws an exception, the event will still send; however, none of the changes that were made inside the callback will be applied to the final event.

+## Potential Actionable Errors

+When sending an event, an error may be thrown if the data being sent it too large (over 32KB for the full request).
+In this case, you will need to reduce the amount of data being sent.

+When debugging is enabled, the server will synchronously validate event data being sent against the configured XDM schema.
+If the data does not match the schema, details about the mismatch will be returned from the server and an error will be thrown.
+In this case, you will need to modify the data to match the schema.
+When debugging is not enabled, the server validates data asynchronously and therefore no corresponding error will be thrown.